 Because bruxism is an involuntary physical movement of the jaw during sleep, it is classified as a sleep-related disorder as much as a dental issue.
 Grinding and clenching may happen at any time of the day or night, but typically they occur during nighttime sleeping hours.
 This fact makes bruxism hard to recognize.
 Some factors that help spot potential bruxism are sensitive teeth, feeling soreness in the muscles of the jaw, neck, and/or face, and being prone to headaches—especially in the morning.

 Taking a sleep test is one of the first things you should do to determine whether or not sleep apnea is a serious problem.
-Our dentist can request this for you from a local clinic where you can be monitored in your sleep.
+Our dentists can request this for you from a local clinic where you can be monitored in your sleep.

 If you are worried about your pattern of sleep, feel exhausted all the time, or have neck or jaw pain, come and see Dr. Donna Gentry for an evaluation.
 Please contact SeaSide Dentistry to make an appointment at: 252-764-2784, or come by our office in Cedar Point, North Carolina.